Lalit-N97/CodingBlocksChallenges/readMe.md

 NOTE: Once the vector becomes full of elements it doubles its size and this doubling of size is very expensixe hence we should follow a approach of reserving the size of vector to some extent i.e. v.reserve(1000) it reserves 1000 blocks to the vector just like array and now the vector only doubles when all the 1000 blocks are occupied and we can observe that at higher size of vector the frequency of doubling operations lowers. v.clear() clears the vector that is the size of vector becomes 0.

+NOTE: if we have two integers and we cout their product then the output of multiply will be inside integer range. for e.g - int main() {
+	int x, y;
+	x = 10000000;    this code will output - 276447232 but not 1e14(10^14)
+	y = 10000000;    because here the product is outside the integer range cout << x*y;     but to output the real answer we have to store this big return 0;        values into long long int.
+}